rlondon3/testing_suite/README.md

 # Node.js Lightweight Testing Suite

 A simple and lightweight testing suite for Node.js that allows you to make assertions with ease.
 This testing suite provides a set of assertion methods to check for equality, existence, data types, array values, and more.
+Additionally, it supports the organization of tests using the beforeAll, beforeEach, afterEach, and afterAll functions, allowing you to set up preconditions, execute code before and after each test, and perform cleanup tasks.
+The framework aims to offer flexibility and simplicity in writing and organizing tests for your Node.js projects.

 ## Installation